- Search The Registry

 Gwendolyn Elizabeth Brooks was born on this date in 1917.
 She was a Black poet and author.

-Born in Topeka, Kansas, Brooks graduated from Wilson Junior College in 1936.
+Brooks was born in Topeka, Kansas, and graduated from Wilson Junior College in 1936.
 Critics praised her first book of poems, A Street in Bronzeville (1945), as a moving evocation of life in an urban Black neighborhood.
-In 1949, Brooks wrote Annie Allen, and was awarded the 1950 Pulitzer Prize in poetry.
+In 1949, Brooks wrote Annie Allen and was awarded the 1950 Pulitzer Prize in poetry.

-She received the National Book Foundation's medal for Distinguished Contribution to American Letters in 1994.
-Gwen Brooks, the first Black poet to receive a Pulitzer Prize in poetry died December 4, 2000.
+She received the National Book Foundation's Medal for Distinguished Contribution to American Letters in 1994.
+Gwen Brooks, the first Black poet to receive a Pulitzer Prize in poetry, died on December 4, 2000.

 Black Women in America An Historical Encyclopedia

 Volumes 1 and 2, edited by Darlene Clark Hine

 Copyright 1993, Carlson Publishing Inc., Brooklyn, New York